 Source of the Complaint (Name/Agency):

 Date of Complaint:

 Medicaid ID Number (if Applicable):

 Type of Provider Involved (If Applicable):

 Suspected Violation: (Describe the details of the suspected violation.
 Be specific about the information disclosed including names, dates and actions.
 Attach additional documentation if needed.)

 Findings/Outcome of the Investigation: (Include description of disclosures, the investigative process followed and conclusion/findings/outcome of the investigation.)

 Required Plan of Correction (If Necessary) (Include any recommended or required plan of action needed based on the outcome of the investigation.)

-Follow up Needed (If Necessary): Does this investigation need to be reported to MSHN: Yes No If yes, please identify the date reported to MSHN: Name(and title) of the individual completing the investigation: Date the investigation was completed:
+Follow up Needed (If Necessary):

+Does this investigation need to be reported to MSHN: Yes No If the state of the MOUNT If yes, please identify the date reported to MSHN: Name(and title) of the individual completing the investigation: rvanic(and title) of the individual completing the investigation.
+Date the investigation was completed: